 A NF Service Producer that receives an HTTP request with a content-encoding that it does not support shall reject the request with the status code "415 Unsupported Media Type" and include an "Accept-Encoding" header in the response indicating the supported encodings in HTTP requests, as described in clause 3 of IETF RFC 7694 [33].

 A NF Service Producer may include an "Accept-Encoding" header in the HTTP 2xx response for requests other than HTTP OPTIONS if specific content-encodings, e.g. Gzip coding (e.g. see IETF RFC 1952 [34]), are supported in HTTP requests targeting the resource, to optimize future interactions, e.g. when the request payload was big enough to justify use of a compression coding but the client did not do so.

+For notification requests, a NF Service consumer may determine the content-encodings supported by the NF Service Producer for the targeting resource from the "capInfo" attribute included in the received subscription request.

 6.9.2.2 Content-encodings supported in HTTP responses